-This nine-digit number, which is sometimes also referred to as a Federal Tax Identification Number, is assigned to businesses by the IRS, and it’s used it for tax filing and reporting purposes.
+This nine-digit number is sometimes also referred to as a Federal Tax Identification Number, and is assigned to businesses by the IRS and used for tax filing and reporting purposes.

 To boil it all down, your EIN is like a Social Security number for your business.
 And it’s formatted like this: 12-3456789.

-After obtaining your EIN, you’ll be able to list it on every form, payment, and document that your business files with the IRS.
-And, in most states, including California, you’ll also use the EIN for state tax filings and payments.
+After getting your EIN, you’ll be able to list it on every form, payment, and document that your business files with the IRS.
+And, in most states, you’ll also use the EIN for state tax filings and payments.

 As you read through the article on EINs below, please keep in mind that, although we’ve made every effort to ensure that this information is accurate, it doesn’t constitute legal advice, nor is it a substitute for legal advice.
 You should always consult with your attorney for personalized guidance.

-Why Is It Important to Obtain an EIN?
+Why Is It Important to Get an EIN?

-There are a couple of big reasons why it’s important to get an EIN for your LLC:
+There are a couple of big reasons why you should get an EIN for your LLC.

-- First off, the IRS works hard, processing hundreds of millions of tax filings and payments annually.
-Pretty mind-boggling, right?
-So you want to be absolutely sure that the IRS will be able to accurately track, and account for, all of your LLC’s payments and filings.
+First off, the IRS works hard, processing hundreds of millions of tax filings and payments annually.
+Sounds like a joy, doesn’t it?
+So you want to be absolutely sure that the IRS can accurately track and account for all of your LLC’s payments and filings.

-Your EIN will be the tool that the IRS can use for tracking purposes.
-Therefore, complying with EIN rules, and using your EIN whenever you need to identify your business, is imperative.
+Your EIN is the tool that the IRS uses for tracking purposes.
+Which means following the EIN rules, and using your EIN whenever you need to identify your business, is imperative.

-- Secondly, even though most businesses obtain an EIN even if they don’t have any employees, getting an EIN will be absolutely necessary if you want to hire employees who will work for you.
+Secondly, even though most businesses obtain an EIN even if they don’t have employees, getting an EIN is absolutely necessary if you want to hire employees.

-Without an EIN, you won’t be able to withhold taxes from employees’ pay, and you won’t be able to file employment tax returns.
+Without an EIN, you won’t be able to withhold taxes from employees’ pay or file employment tax returns.